DART-Laboratory/prov-graph/README.md

 When searching solely on the basis of labels, ensure that the key value input field is empty

 ### Node and edge information+exploration
-When a node is clicked, its parent and child nodes are displayed, opening new paths for exploration.
+Clicking on a node forms a circle around the node, and its parent and child nodes are displayed, opening new paths for exploration.

 The label of each node is displayed when the cursor is hovered over the node.
 Upon clicking the node, all the relevant information regarding that node is displayed on the right side.
 Two nodes are connected with an edge with a label that defines the action of the parent node that led to the creation of child node e.g a syscall or the label can be a general relationship between the nodes.